xnvme/xnvme/docs/tools/homi/index.md

 (sec-tools-homi)=
 # homi

-**homi**, Host-Orchestrated Multi-process I/O, opens a set of NVMe devices and holds them open until it is told to stop.
+**homi**, Host-Orchestrated Multi-path I/O, opens a set of NVMe devices and holds them open until it is told to stop.
 It does no I/O of its own.

 Its purpose is to provide the long-lived **primary** process for